daltonsi/TropeNeuralNetwork/README.md

 Not only does a Neural Network offer the potential to consider movie features from multiple subdomains(narrative tropes, IMDB movie information and more), it also allows for the possibility to capture deeper interactions of two or more features.

 All neural network models were trained using a variety of features to predict a film's IMDB rating.
 Performance was measured using Mean Squared Error between the IMDB rating predictions with the actual IMDB rating.
-A baseline modal was built using no hidden layers only using the year of the movie as the sole feature.
+A baseline model was built using no hidden layers only using the year of the movie as the sole feature.
 From there, all features were added to test and improve results.
 In addition to feature inclusion experimentation, the neural network was tuned by changing parameters(i.e. number of hidden layers, size of hidden layers, batch sizes, number of epochs) in order to optimize performance.